-- canonicalize (boolean) canonicalize each extracted url (using w3lib.url.canonicalize url).
-Defaults to True. - unique (boolean) whether duplicate filtering should be applied to extracted links. - process_value (callable) a function which receives each value extracted from the tag and attributes scanned and can modify the value and return a new one, or return None to ignore the link altogether.
-If not given, process_value defaults to lambda x: x.
+- tags (str or list) a tag or a list of tags to consider when extracting links.
+Defaults to ('a', 'area'). - attrs (list) an attribute or list of attributes which should be considered when looking for links to extract (only for those tags specified in the tags parameter).
+Defaults to ('href',) - canonicalize (boolean) canonicalize each extracted url (using w3lib.url.canonicalize\url).
+Defaults to False.
+Note that canonicalize\url is meant for duplicate checking; it can change the URL visible at server side, so the response can be different for requests with canonicalized and raw URLs.
+If you're using LinkExtractor to follow links it is more robust to keep the default canonicalize=False. - unique (boolean) whether duplicate filtering should be applied to extracted links. - process\value (callable) a function which receives each value extracted from the tag and attributes scanned and can modify the value and return a new one, or return None to ignore the link altogether.
+If not given, process\value defaults to lambda x: x.